Microbotics: At Air-Fluid Interface locomotion

 F_{b} is obtained by integrating the hydrostatic pressure over the area of the body in contact with the water.
 In contrast, F_{c} is obtained by integrating the curvature pressure over this area or, alternatively, the vertical component of the surface tension, $\sigma\sin\theta$, along the contact perimeter.

+Microrobots can also navigate the air-fluid interface by exploiting local surface tension gradients.
+When gradients in surface tension are established (either thermally or chemically), fluid naturally flows from regions of lower to higher surface tension, an interfacial phenomenon known as the Marangoni effect.
+This flow can be harnessed for active propulsion and manipulation.
+For instance, light-controlled, laser-powered thermocapillary platforms can generate localized thermal gradients on a water surface to actuate and steer untethered microrobotic bodies, enabling the manipulation of floating micro-objects.

 One example of a climbing, walking microrobot that utilizes air-fluid locomotion is the Harvard Ambulatory MicroRobot with Electroadhesion (HAMR-E).
 The control system of HAMR-E is developed to allow the robot to function in a flexible and maneuverable manner in a challenging environment.
 Its features include its ability to move on horizontal, vertical, and inverted planes, which is facilitated by the electro-adhesion system.
 This uses electric fields to create electrostatic attraction, causing the robot to stick and move on different surfaces.
 With four compliant and electro-adhesion footpads, HAMR-E can safely grasp and slide over various substrate types, including glass, wood, and metal.
 The robot has a slim body and is fully posable, making it easy to perform complex movements and balance on any surface.